-A. Calculations:
+Calculations: 1.

-1. Correction Factor
+Correction Factor Α.

-A cutoff OD value for positive samples has been determined by the manufacturer and correlated to the Calibrator.
-The correction factor (CF) will allow you to determine the cutoff value for positive samples and to correct for slight day-to-day variations in test results.
-The correction factor is determined for each lot of kit components and is printed on the Component List located in the kit box.
+The manufacturer determined a Cutoff OD Value for positive samples and correlated it to the Calibrator.
+The Correction Factor (CF) allows for the determination of the Cutoff Value for positive samples.
+It will also correct for slight day-to-day variations in test results.
+The Correction Factor is determined for each lot of components and is printed on the Component Label located in the Test System box.

-2. Cutoff OD Value
+Cutoff OD Value B.

 To obtain the cutoff OD value, multiply the CF by the mean OD of the Calibrator determined above.
 (CF x mean OD of Calibrator = cutoff OD value)

-3. Index Values or OD Ratios
+Index Values or OD Ratios C.